comharris/readme/README.md

 # README

-This is Ian's README file.

-This was initially a project to try out GitHub Pages and I use it now as a way to meet new people asynchronously.

-This repository updates the public web page: https://it33.github.io/readme
+Hi there, my name is Ian.

+This is a repository for the website https://it33.github.io/readme.
+The contents of that website are managed here, on GitHub.com.